I have some bad news for you. I know that’s a rotten way to begin an article, but honesty before civility.

 - It decreases some of the excess weight on your tow vehicle rear axle (also good)

-- It increases the weight on your trailer axles (ouch!)
+- It may increase the weight on your trailer axles (ouch!)

-A WDH does not decrease tongue weight.
+A WDH does not magically decrease total trailer-and-tow-vehicle-combo weight.
 It does not magically push up on the hitch connection.
 Your total weight across all axles remains the same; the weight just gets more evenly spread out.

 Is there a reliable back-of-the-envelope calculation to figure how much weight gets transferred?